Jason Goes To Hell: The Final Friday

 Review:

 This film starts with Elizabeth Marcus (Julie Michaels) driving up to a cabin in the woods.
-The lights aren’t working so she goes to a shed for light bulbs.
-She is spooked though when the light goes out in the shed as well.
-She then goes upstairs to take a shower.
-She undresses and gets in, but the power goes out again.
-When she goes to see what the cause was, the door opens and then she is attacked by Jason.
-He manages to slice her, but she runs out into the woods.
+She flips a switch and the bulb bursts, causing her to go to the shed for a replacement.
+She is spooked though when that light goes out as well.
+She then goes back and upstairs to take a shower.
+The power then goes out again.
+When she goes to see what the cause was, she’s attacked by Jason.
+He manages to flee into the woods.

 She comes to a clearing and stops.
-When Jason appears, lights come on and a bunch of federal agents open fire on him.
-He is finally blown up.
-It turns out that Elizabeth is a FBI agent and that this was all a set up.
+When Jason appears, lights come on and a bunch of federal agents open fire.
+He is blown up as it turns out that Elizabeth is an FBI agent and that this was a set up.
 Jason is now thought to be dead.
+His remains are taken to Youngstown, Ohio for an autopsy.
+The coroner in charge is Phil (Richard Gant).
+He begins, but when he is checking out the heart, it starts beating.
+The sounds and movements hypnotize him until the point that he devours it.
+We then see lights entering his body.
+His assistant comes back and Phil murders him.
+He also kills the two security guards before vanishing into the night.

-We then shift to a news show, where the anchor Robert Campbell (Steven Culp) is reporting on these events.
-The question is posed, is Jason really dead?
-Culp interviews a bounty hunter, Creighton Duke (Steven Williams), who thinks that Jason is still alive and he is asking for a reward to kill him.
+We then get a news report to fill in the backstory through a show like American’s Most Wanted.
+It is hosted by Robert Campbell (Steven Culp).
+The question is posed, is Jason dead?
+Robert interviews a bounty hunter, Creighton Duke (Steven Williams), who thinks that Jason is still alive and he is asking for a reward to kill him.

-The film goes back to the town that has been plagued by him.
+The film shifts to the town that Jason plagued for years.
 The local diner is owned by Joey B. (Rusty Schwimmer).
-The guy she is seeing, Shelby (Leslie Jordan) also works there along with Vicki (Allison Smith) and Diana Kimble (Erin Gray) are also waitresses there.
-They both think it is in bad taste to exploit what has happened for profit.
+The guy she is seeing, Shelby (Leslie Jordan), works there along with Vicki (Allison Smith) and Diana Kimble (Erin Gray) who are waitresses there.
+They think it is in bad taste to exploit what has happened for profit.
 Joey won’t hear any of it.
-Duke is actually at the diner and tells Diana he knows her secret and asks for her help.
-She tells him that Jason is dead and she freaks out.
-She is dating Sheriff Ed Landis (Billy Green Bush), who gets supset with Duke and arrests him.
+Duke is at the diner and tells Diana he knows her secret and asks for her help.
+She tells him that Jason is dead and wants to be left alone.
+She is dating Sheriff Ed Landis (Billy Green Bush), who gets upset with him.
+He arrests him in the process.
 Diana then talks to a guy sitting at the counter, Steven Freeman (John D. LeMay).
-He had a child with her daughter and tells him to come over that night at 11, she has a secret to tell him involving her daughter and their child.
+He has a child with her daughter and tells him to come over that night.
+She has a secret to tell him about the family.

 When Diana gets home, she gets a call from Jessica (Kari Keegan), her daughter.
-She is telling her she will be out next weekend so she can meet her new boyfriend.
-Diana informs her about Steven coming over and Jessica wants him to see the child.
-The problem is that the call is ended short.
-Jason is able to jump bodies and is now in one of the local police officers.
-Steven shows up and tries to save Diana.
-The problem is that the possessed cop kills her.
-Steven becomes the prime suspect as he tries to stop this supernatural monster.
+She’s planning to come out next weekend so she can meet her new boyfriend.
+Diana informs her about Steven coming over and Jessica wants him to see their child.
+The problem is that the call ends short.
+Jason is on a rampage and he’s able to jump bodies, making it even more deadly.
+Steven shows up to help, but he’s too late.
+This also gets him arrested, as he’s the only one there when the police show up.
+All the while, Jason continues to kill and jump bodies, but he specific ones in mind.

+That is where I’ll leave my recap and introduction to the characters.
 As most will know about me, the story is what really draws me into a movie.
-I can overlook a lot of things if this aspect of the film is well done.
+I can overlook things if this aspect is well done.
 This film has problems that it ignores the previous film where Jason was killed in Manhattan, how did he end back up by Crystal Lake?
-I did read that there is a comic book that explains he went on a murder spree back hence why the FBI is on to him.
+I read that there is a comic book that explains he went on a murder spree back hence why the FBI is on to him.
 That is plausible, but I would have liked that there to be something.

-The acting in this one is subpar as well.
-LeMay doesn’t have the look of a hero, but he wasn’t horrible.
-He did overact at times and had some bad lines.
-I do like the growth of his character though for sure.
+That should be enough for the story so I’ll go over to the acting performances.
+LeMay doesn’t have the look of a hero, but I like that.
+He overacts at times and has bad lines.
+That’s more of an issue with writing.
+I do like the growth of his character though.
 Keegan was nice to look at and was probably one of the better points.
-Hodder is my favorite actor to play Jason, since I grew up with the films he played this role in.
+Hodder is my favorite actor to play Jason, since I grew up with his films.
+His size is what I envision for the character.
 Williams is a good concept, but way too outrageous for me.
 It doesn’t make sense that he knows so much though.
-They establish him as an expert.
-I really liked Schwimmer and Jordan though, they cracked me up.
-There were quite a few good looking women and some nudity, so that doesn’t hurt either for a slasher like this.
+He’s just here to give information dumps as an ‘expert’.
+This is a character I wish would be used or introduced prior.
+The side characters are fun though.
+Schwimmer and Jordan cracked me up.
+There were quite a few good-looking women that do nudity, so that doesn’t hurt either for a slasher like this.
+In general, I’d say it is fine for a slasher to create unique characters.